run-time/sugarsugar/README.md

 Needless to say, I was sad when that service was taken down a few years ago. 😢

-I missed it so much that I decided to build my own webservice + Amazon skill and that's how SugarSugar was born.
-An open-source way of running and hosting everything myself.
-It's all in this repo so send me a message that doesn't look like SPAM and I'll help you get up and running too! <me@davealger.com>
+I missed it so much that I decided to build my own webservice and my own Amazon skill.
+That's how SugarSugar was born -- an open-source way of running and hosting everything myself and it's all in this repo.

 I am in-range and happy now. 😊